-Inside: If you are looking for books about strong girls to share with your daughters (and your sons!), you’ve come to the right place.
-Keep on reading to find a huge list of some of our very favorite children’s books about mighty girls, including amazing picture book biographies and anthologies about the strongest, smartest, coolest ladies — both from world history and today!
+If you’re looking for strong girl books to share with your daughters (and your sons!), you’ve come to the right place.
+Keep on reading to find a huge list of some of our very favorite children’s books about strong girls, including biographies and anthologies about the strongest, smartest, coolest ladies — both from world history and today!

-Sharing books with your kids about strong girls and women is ALWAYS a good thing!
+Sharing strong girl books with your kids is ALWAYS a good idea!

-After all, what better way is there to show our children (both girls and boys!) that they can do — and be — anything they set their minds to than by reading phenomenal picture book biographies about the world’s most remarkable women?
+After all, what better way is there to show our children (both girls and boys!) that they can do — and be — anything they set their minds to than by reading phenomenal picture books about the world’s most remarkable women?

 The ladies featured in these books about strong girls are leaders and pioneers.

-They have broken barriers, persevered in the face of the most daunting obstacles, and continuously fought for social justice.
+They have broken barriers, persevered despite the most daunting obstacles, and continuously fought for social justice.

 From dancers to doctors, artists to architects to activists, the stories of these women who continuously and tenaciously broke boundaries and challenged societal norms are not just inspiring, but a crucial part of the world’s tapestry.

 So, in honor of mighty girls, here are some of our favorite books about strong girls whose determination and accomplishments have made indelible contributions to our contemporary society.
 Happy reading!

 Happily Ever Elephants participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 Biography books for kids are wonderful tools to help children recognize they can be anyone – and do anything – they set their minds to.
 These stories about real people who have changed the world in ways big and small are remarkable examples of perseverance and the importance of a growth mindset.
 They bring heroes to life, while simultaneously offering glimpses into different careers, movements, and cultures.